scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 The attestation protocol works as follows before each computation task:

-1. The Dapp calls the Enigma Library with a *compute* request
+1. The dApp calls the Enigma Library with a *compute* request

-2. If the Enigma Library has workers parameters cached, it checks if the current block number is lower than the associated block number + number for blocks before the next reparameterization event.
+2. If the Enigma Library has workers parameters cached, it checks if the current block number is lower than the associated block number + number of blocks before the next reparameterization event.

 3. If the workers parameters are expired or not already in cache, it calls the Enigma Contract to get a new seed and ordered list of workers.

-4. It generates a random number which will serve as a nonce to ensure that the taskId is always unique.
+4. It generates a random number that will serve as a nonce to ensure that the taskId is always unique.
 Then, it uses it to generate a taskId and determine the selected worker using the pseudo-randomness algorithm described in the `Worker